-Every Tuesday morning at 10:30 a.m., seniors from Boston and nearby communities gather at the Codman Square Branch in Dorchester to quilt and share their creations in a friendly learning environment.
-Colorful quilts are made by seniors of all skill levels, from those who have never quilted before to those who started at an early age.
+Every Tuesday morning at 10:30 a.m., older adults from Boston and nearby communities gather at the Codman Square Branch in Dorchester to quilt and share their creations in a friendly learning environment.
+Colorful quilts are made by older adults of all skill levels, from those who have never quilted before to those who started at an early age.
 Elnora T. has been quilting since the early age of nine and lives in the neighborhood.
 Attendees bring refreshments and gather to socialize and greet each other before beginning their work.

 A reception and show take place on Tuesday, June 12 from 10:30 a.m. - 12:30 p.m. at the Codman Square Branch and will feature various styles, colors and sizes of quilts made by the group.
 The quilters will be available to answer questions and explain the techniques they used to create their quilts.